 - Has sub-committees focused on specific requirements, including audit

-- Meet up to nine times a year
+- Meet at least six times a year

 If you have general governance query you can contact the Governance Team.
 Contact details for the newly elected Advisory Council will be available soon.